amitchandi/WakeOnLanPI/README.md

 # WakeOnLanPI
-# WakeOnLan Pi

-WakeOnLan Pi is a lightweight .NET web application that exposes a simple REST API for sending **Wake-on-LAN (WOL)** packets from a Raspberry Pi to devices on your local network.
+WakeOnLan Pi is a lightweight .NET web application that exposes a simple REST API for sending **Wake-on-LAN (WOL)** magic packets from a Raspberry Pi to devices on your local network.

 This allows you to remotely power on servers, desktops, or other devices without needing direct access to the machine.